Tools for cgtcalculator.com (Trading 212 and Interactive Investor UK CGT calculator)

 Step 3 - Use cgtcalculator.com

-1. Now click on 'Format/Sort' and check it looks OK (optional - it sorts by date)
+1. Now click on 'Format/Sort' and check it looks OK (optional - it orders by date)

 2. Ensure the 'apply rounding' option is unchecked - see picture below.

-3. Enter the desired tax year if you don't want all years.
+3. Enter the desired tax year if you don't want all years to be shown (optional).

 4. Finally click on the red CALCULATE button.

-Note that the CapitalGain figure (e.g. 6713) can be used in your tax return.
+The 'CapitalGain' figure (e.g. 6713 in the example case above) can be used in your tax return.

-Note that my conversion tools calculate the share price from the total return or total cost divided by the number of shares, so the charges and tax columns will be 0 because they are amortised into the share price.
+Note that my conversion tools calculate the share price from the total return or total cost divided by the number of shares, so the 'charges' and 'tax' columns will be 0 because they are amortised into the net share price.

-Excess Reportable Income (ERI) is the portion of income accumulating funds receive but are not distributed to investors - essentially, income that’s reinvested back into the fund.
+Excess Reportable Income (ERI) is the portion of income that accumulating funds receive but which is not distributed to investors - essentially, income that’s reinvested back into the fund.

-Even though you don’t receive this income as cash, HMRC still considers it taxable.
+Even though you don’t receive this income as cash, HMRC still considers it as taxable each year.

-ERI applies to the accumulating share classes (marked as “Acc” or “Accumulating”) of offshore funds (i.e. most Irish or Luxembourg-domiciled ETFs).
+ERI applies to the accumulating share classes (marked as “Acc” or “Accumulating”) of offshore UK reporting funds (i.e. most Irish or Luxembourg-domiciled ETFs).

-ERI is usually counted as dividends, but some types of funds may class them as Interest (e.g. some Money Market Funds).
+ERI is usually counted as dividends, but some types of funds may class ERI as Interest (e.g. some Money Market Funds).
+Also, sometimes distributing funds also may have a small ERI.

-ERI paid as dividends is subject to dividend tax.
-When you sell the fund, all the ERI that you notionally received over the years can be added to the cost of the fund (i.e. any gain you report can be reduced by the total amount of ERI paid on those shares over the time they were held since you will have paid dividend tax on that portion).
+ERI which is paid as dividends is subject to dividend tax.
+When you sell the fund, all the ERI that you notionally received over the years that you held the fund, can be added to the cost of the fund (i.e. the gain you report on the sale can be reduced by the total amount of ERI paid on those shares over the time they were held, since you will have paid dividend tax on that portion over the years you held them).

-ERI is not accounted for in cgtcalculator.com.
-If you are a Basic Rate tax payer, then you may be paying slightly more tax than you need to (dividend tax is less than CGT for basic rate taxpayers), but calculating ERI is extremely tedious.
-For this reason, most people avoid accumulating ETFs in a GIA and instead they just buy distributing ETFs.
+ERI is not accounted for by cgtcalculator.com.
+If you are a Basic Rate taxpayer, then you may be paying slightly more tax than you need to (dividend tax is less than CGT for basic rate taxpayers), but calculating ERI is extremely tedious.
+For this reason, most people avoid accumulating ETFs in a GIA and instead they just buy distributing ETFs inside a GIA.

-No ERI reporting or any type of tax is applicable for ISA or SIPP accounts.
+No ERI reporting or any type of dividend or CGT or other tax (except stamp duty when buying UK shares) is applicable for ISA or SIPP accounts.

 Older cgtcalculator.com conversion programs for Windows